How To Grow Scallions Indoors

 Temperature and Humidity

 Scallions typically grow best in the 60-75 degree Fahrenheit range.
-This is good news as that’s a typical range you’ll see in most homes; meaning you won’t have to do anything special temperature-wise to get them to grow.
+If that’s normal for your home then you don’t have any more work to do.
 Do take care, however, to keep them away from any sources of heat or cold like drafy windows or heating vents.
+These areas can rapidly vary in temperature, and that rapid change can be harmful to your plant.

 For humidity, most indoor humidity levels will work perfectly fine.
 If you notice the ends starting to brown, especially in the winter, then give them a quick mist to help boost humidity.